programmingthomas/COBColorControl/README.md

 # COBColorControl

 A GPU accelerated color picker for iOS.
+You can view a [demo here](https://www.youtube.com/watch?v=4B6AIAnnEHQ) or read more about it on my blog.

 ## Usage